All Episodes

 Do I need to school people on what metaphor is?

-Anyone stupid enough to take this literally, anyone moronic enough To presume that this must pose an actual bodily physical threat to Barack Obama or anyone near him.
+Anyone stupid enough to take this literally, anyone moronic enough to presume that this must pose an actual bodily physical threat to Barack Obama or anyone near him.

-You know, and he and here's the bottom line.
+You know, and here's the bottom line.

 Here is the bottom line.

-Ted Nugent can put something i colorfully in a way that Mitt Romney would not say, in a way that I would not say.
+Ted Nugent can put something colorfully in a way that Mitt Romney would not say, in a way that I would not say.

-Yet y yet Jeremiah Wright can be Barack Obama's actual pastor and s and and engage in actual, literal hate mongering, and everybody blows that off.
+And everybody freaks out in 14 languages, conniption fits, nervous breakdowns, yet Jeremiah Wright can be Barack Obama's actual pastor and engage in actual, literal hate-mongering, and everybody blows that off.

 The double standard lives, and you're only starting to see the beginning of it.

-Mark Davis in for rush back in a moment.
+Mark Davis in for Rush back in a moment.

 Can Motor City Madhouse be far behind?